 How to Grow a Small Business This Year — 13 Simple Ideas

 Congratulations!
 You finally quit your nine-to-five job and started your own business doing what you love!
 Taking this leap may have been the hardest part, but that doesn’t mean that the work is over.
-If you find that your business has hit a plateau or you are just breaking even each month, then you’ll need to adapt a new strategy for growth.
+There are myriad things to keep track of, from managing your invoice platform to connecting with potential customers.
+Therefore, if you find that your business has hit a plateau or you are just breaking even each month, then you’ll need to adapt a new strategy for growth.

 To quote Henry Ford: “If you always do what you’ve always done, then you’ll always get what you’ve always gotten.”
 Doing something different doesn’t have to grandiose, radical or expensive.
 Sometimes small changes can bring big benefits.
 By implementing even a few changes, you can make 2015 a great year.

 Here are thirteen simple ideas on various ways to grow your small business this year:

 You probably have a basic idea of the image you want your company to convey, but to really succeed you must have a branding strategy in place.
 A good strategy for your business’ growth is more than just a fancy logo or a clever slogan; it will clearly state who you are, what your values are, and how you interact with your clients and customers, which helps you attract new customers and retain your existing customer base.
 Study successful brands with clear strategies like Disney or Starbucks from which to draw inspiration.
 And to make sure that everything you do supports and reinforces your brand, put it all in writing.

 With Hiveage you can send elegant invoices to your customers, accept online payments, and manage your team — all in one place.